Test Run Detail Report

 🔒 Downloadable files are only available in PLUS tests.

-JSON: Portable Output of the Lighthouse Report
+JSON: Portable Lighthouse report output

-Open it, for example, in the Lighthouse Report Viewer or compare it with another test in Lighthouse Diff.
+Open it, for example, in the Lighthouse Report Viewer or compare it with another test in the Lighthouse Diff.

-The Trace file can be opened in the Performance tab within Chrome DevTools or in the Trace.Café tool.
+The Trace file can be opened in the Performance tab within Chrome DevTools or perhaps in the Trace.Café tool.

-HAR: Page Download Report
+HAR: Page download report

-3) Optimization Opportunities
+3) Optimization recommendations

 Optimization recommendations Lighthouse has several recommendations for you.

-Timeout Exceeded
+Timeout exceeded

-In our experience, however, some of the five tests will always pass, which is why we test five times.
+In our experience, however, some of the five tests always pass, which is why we test five times.
 If this does not happen, contact us.

 Another possibility is errors where the page fails to load at all, such as: